jpetrie/fetch-dependency/README.md

    words, do not pass `--recursive` to `git submodule` commands).
  - `GIT_SUBMODULES <paths...>` Process only the specified submodule paths during submodule updates.
 If this option is not specified, all submodules will be updated. `GIT_DISABLE_SUBMODULES` will override this option.
+ - `SOURCE_ROOT <path>` The root storage directory for dependency source code (except when `LOCAL_SOURCE` is used).
+If not specified, the value of the global `FETCH_DEPENDENCY_DEFAULT_SOURCE_ROOT` will be used.
+If that global is not defined, the value "External" will be used.
+If the root is a relative path, it will be interpreted as relative to `CMAKE_BINARY_DIR`.
+If the normalized value of this path is the same as that of `BINARY_ROOT`, then the subdirectory "Source" will be added to the source root in order to avoid potential conflicts with binary root subdirectories.
- - `ROOT <path>` The root storage directory for the dependency.
-If not specified, the value of the global `FETCH_DEPENDENCY_DEFAULT_ROOT` will be used.
-If `FETCH_DEPENDENCY_DEFAULT_ROOT` is not defined, the value "External" will be used.
-In all cases, if the root is a relative path, it will be interpreted as relative to `CMAKE_BINARY_DIR`.
+ - `BINARY_ROOT <path>` The root storage directory for dependency binary direcetory and associated artifacts.
+If not specified, the value of the global `FETCH_DEPENDENCY_DEFAULT_BINARY_ROOT` will be used.
+If that global is not defined, the value "External" will be used.
+If the root is a relative path, it will be interpreted as relative to `CMAKE_BINARY_DIR`.
-   This parameter is ignored when the `LOCAL_SOURCE` option is used.
  - `PACKAGE_NAME <package>` Pass `<package>` to `find_package()` internally when locating the built dependency's targets.
 If not specified, the value of `<name>` will be used.
+ - `GENERATOR <generator>` Use the specified generator to configure the dependency, instead of inheriting the value of `CMAKE_GENERATOR` from the outer project.
+This parameter is required when calling `fetch_dependency` in [script mode](https://cmake.org/cmake/help/latest/manual/cmake.1.html#cmdoption-cmake-P), because `CMAKE_GENERATOR` will not be set.
  - `CONFIGURATION <name>` Use the named configuration instead of the default for the dependency.
 Specifying a configuration via this option will work correctly regardless of whether or not the generator in use is a single- or multi-configuration generator.
 If not specified, "Release" is assumed.